 Most people would agree that spending $4,000 to repair the truck is better than spending $30,000 for the pleasure of having a new vehicle.

 When you look at the true numbers, it is easy to see that purchasing a new vehicle isn’t always your best option.

 Unfortunately, at some point, the cost of repairs will outweigh the economic benefits of keeping our current vehicles.

-The decision will be different for each person, but for us, we decided that as long as the repairs are averaging less than $1,000-1,500 a year, per vehicle, then it is worth doing the repairs.
+The decision will be different for each person, but for us, we decided that as long as the repairs are averaging less than $1,000-1,500 a year, per vehicle, then we’ll continue to drive our car into the ground.